 Dana Center Role

-Frank leads the design, development, and implementation of the STEM-Prep pathway for the Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states and colleges.
-He presents findings at national and regional conferences of professional mathematics organizations to inform the mathematics community about best practices in teaching developmental mathematics students.
-Frank collaborates with higher education services faculty at two- and four-year campuses to inform revision of the Center’s higher education courses to better serve developmental mathematics students.
+Frank leads the design, development, and implementation of the pathway to Calculus for the Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states, universities, and colleges.
+He presents findings at national and regional conferences of professional mathematics organizations to inform the mathematics community about best practices in teaching gateway mathematics students.
+Frank collaborates with higher education services faculty at two- and four-year institutions to inform revision of the Center’s higher education courses to better serve gateway mathematics students.

 Before Joining the Dana Center